exercism/ruby/concepts/booleans/introduction.md

-TODO: the content below is copied from the exercise introduction and probably needs rewriting to a proper concept introduction

-## booleans

 ## True and False

 True and false logical states are represented with `true` and `false` in Ruby.
 These may either be used as literals on their own, or as a result of logical or comparison methods.